alice173/WSW/README.md

 - Ability for user to comment on admin added walks
 - Custom 404 page
 - Instructions for the user on using the map
+- Improve perfomance
+- Log in using google

 ## Bugs

 - Map loading - first route brings up an 'error fetching route' message.
 On refresh everything is fine
 - Leaflet geocoder suggestions are very slow, taking up to 10 seconds to show suggestions
-- uploading images in edit view results in cloudinary errors
+- Uploading images in edit view results in cloudinary errors